The annual, international celebration of additive-free bread and the people behind its rise.

 If you run a class or bakery team, see if they'd like to be in the photo, too.
 We also love to see cereal farmers and millers in action.

-Remember, this hashtag is for use with pictures of people, not just bread!
+Remember, this hashtag is for use with pictures that include people, rather than bread on its own!

 Send us your photos